anseljh/obsidian-wallabag-sync/README.md

 This is a really simple plugin.
 It does exactly one thing: it it syncs articles you've saved in Wallabag into your Obsidian Vault.
 It only does this when you tell it to, which you can do in two ways:

-- Clicking the little "W" ribbon icon, or
+- Clicking the little newspaper icon in the ribbon, or
 - By invoking the command "Wallabag Sync: Sync Wallabag articles" from the Command Palette.

 ## Sync everything instead of favorites